 The OK Policy Research Fellowship program is intended to recognize and support top-performing graduate students who are conducting promising research on public policy issues.
-Research Fellows are each expected to contribute two OK Policy blog posts on issues related to their research and experience.
-They will also assist with organizing an OK Policy event over the course of the year.
+Research Fellows are each expected to prepare a blog post on issues related to their research and experience in the fall and to conduct a legislative bill analysis in the spring.
 OK Policy provides each fellow a $500 stipend.

 Students in any academic discipline who are: a) actively enrolled in a graduate program at an Oklahoma university, or b) residing in Oklahoma while completing a graduate program out-of-state, are eligible to apply.
 Preference will be given to students whose research addresses public policy issues of direct importance to Oklahoma.
 We will be inviting applications for our next class of Fellows in August 2016; subscribe to our email alerts to be notified of this and other opportunities.

 Past Research Fellows